 The City of Madison recommends wrapping the sandbag levee in plastic and place filled sandbags on plastic to weigh it down.

 Sandbags deteriorate when exposed to continued wetting and drying for several months.
 If bags are placed too early, they may not be effective when needed.

-The City collected bags after 2018 flood in a period in fall of 2018.
-There will be collection in 2019.
+The City collected bags after the 2018 flood in the fall of 2018.
+There is expected to be a collection in late summer/early fall of 2019.

 As you remove your sandbags please note:

 - Do not place full sandbags into your refuse or recycling bins.

 - Do not place sandbags under leaf piles or inside leaf bags for yard waste crews.